 Indigenous to the Cederberg Mountains in South Africa’s Western Cape, Rooibos tea tastes great and is a fantastic panacea for a plethora of ailments.
 Made from the fabaceae family of plants, the needle-like leaves are oxidised, turning them the red colour that has given the tea its name – “red bush”.
-If you’re staying at Cape Town’s 12 Apostles or Bushmans Kloof Wilderness Reserve & Wellness Retreat near the Cederberg Mountains you can experience the health benefits and delicious flavour of rooibos tea for yourself, in its native homeland.
+If you’re staying at Cape Town’s The Twelve Apostles or Bushmans Kloof Wilderness Reserve & Wellness Retreat near the Cederberg Mountains you can experience the health benefits and delicious flavour of rooibos tea for yourself, in its native homeland.

 Soothe your stress